scriby/asyncblock-generators/README.md

 ## Concurrency

-Both fibers, and this module, do not increase concurrency in nodejs.
+Both generators, and this module, do not increase concurrency in nodejs.
 There is still only one thread executing at a time.
-Fibers are threads which are allowed to pause and resume where they left off without blocking the event loop.
+Generators are like threads which are allowed to pause and resume where they left off without blocking the event loop.

 ## Risks

-* Fibers are fast, but they're not the fastest.
+* Generators are fast, but they're not the fastest.
 CPU intensive tasks may prefer other solutions (you probably don't want to do CPU intensive work in node anyway...)
-* Not suitable for cases where a very large number are allocated and used for an extended period of time ([source](http://groups.google.com/group/nodejs/browse_thread/thread/ddd6e2756f1f4d8c/164f8f34d8261fdb?lnk=gst&q=fibers#164f8f34d8261fdb))
-* It requires V8 extensions, which are maintained in the node-fibers module
-     * In the worst case, if future versions of V8 break fibers support completely, a custom build of V8 would be required
-     * In the best case, V8 builds in support for coroutines directly, and asyncblock becomes based on that
-* When new versions of node (V8) come out, you may have to wait longer to upgrade if the fibers code needs to be adjusted to work with it

-Note that when V8 supports generators, which is currently planned, the source transformation functionality of asyncblock will be able to transform most of the asyncblock code to be based on generators instead of fibers with no change to the original source.
-This helps reduce risk as it provides a path forward for asyncblock even if support for fibers became impossible in the future.

 ## Compared to other solutions...

-A sample program in pure node, using the async library, and using asyncblock + fibers.
+A sample program in pure node, using the async library, and using asyncblock-generators.

 ### Pure node